 About the Turks

 The Turks provide housing for their players in local apartments and with some host families.
 The team also provides players that want to work with part time jobs from generous area businesses.

 The Turks depend on support from the community through fence advertising banners and program advertisements, game sponsorships, attendance, concessions and souvenirs.
 Visit our Sponsors Page and check out the list of all the generous area businesses that support the Turks.
 Please show your appreciation to these companies by patronizing them with your business.

 James Madison University purchased the old Harrisonburg High School and all of the athletic fields which includes Veterans Memorial Stadium.
 Demolition on the VET took place in September 2008 and the construction of a new $9 million baseball and softball complexbegan in October 2008.
 Out of respect for the heritage of the VET, JMU decided that the new stadium will retain the name Veterans Memorial Park.
 There is an area known as the Memorial Garden where the old Veterans Memorial will be placed along with future memorials honoring our area veterans.
-The complex is scheduled to open for the JMU Dukes in the spring of 2010 and the Harrisonburg Turks for the summer of 2010.
+The complex is the home of the JMU Dukes and the Harrisonburg Turks.

 Game admission is:

 College students with ID $3.00

 Senior Citizens $2.00